-These problems and their apparent roots in the currently popular algorithms in bibliometrics are reason enough to look for new algorithms that might be more conducive to bibliometrically operationalising a sociological concept of topics.
-Local algorithms - algorithms that grow clusters from seed subgraphs until a condition for their termination is met - seem a promising solution to the tenets of using only local information and of allowing for overlapping topics.
+These problems and their apparent roots in currently popular algorithms in bibliometrics motivated our search for new algorithms that might be more conducive to a bibliometric operationalisation of the sociological concept of 'topic'.
+Local algorithms - algorithms that grow clusters from seed subgraphs until a condition for their termination is met - appear to be a promising solution to the tenets of using local information and of allowing for overlapping topics.
 Some of these algorithms use quality functions that maximise cohesion, which corresponds to the sociological understanding of topics as shared perspectives of researchers.

-In this paper, we present a rationale for using local cohesion-maximising algorithms, present such an algorithm and discuss one application.
+In this paper, we provide a rationale for using local cohesion-maximising algorithms, present such an algorithm and discuss one application.